 In the area around Mussidan there are a number of small villages which do not individually take long to see but as a group make an attractive detour if you are in the area.

-The countryside in the area is very wooded with the forests of the Double and the forests of Landais, both with lots of oaks, chestnuts and beach trees, surrounding the valley of the Isle river.
+The countryside in the area is very wooded with the forests of the Double and the forests of Landais, both with lots of oaks, chestnuts and beech trees, surrounding the valley of the Isle river.

 Sourzac

+Sourzac is about 4km to the east of Mussidan.
 Sourzac sits on the edge of the River Isle.
 At Sourzac there is a spring coming from a grotto and the water cascades down the rock leaving deposits of calcium.
 This has gradually formed a large rock, on which now sits the church of Sourzac.
 An abbey was also built on the rock.
 The church and abbey were destroyed and another church built in the 15th century.

 Lying below the church is the small village and also an attractive iron bridge over the river Isle from where you can get an excellent view of the church.